Kalamazoo River Steelhead Fishing And Salmon Fishing

 About the Kalamazoo River

-The Kalamazoo River is located in the state of Michigan about an 80 minute drive north of Michigan City.
+The Kalamazoo River is located in Michigan, about 80 minutes north of Michigan City.
 It rises in Hillsdale County, flows in a WNW direction, and ends in Lake Michigan.

-With its North and South branch, the Kalamazoo River is big river starting in Hillsdale County as a spring-fed pond and flowing in a WNW direction for 175 miles, eventually ending in Lake Michigan near Saugatuck.
+With its North and South branch, the Kalamazoo River is a big river starting in Hillsdale County as a spring-fed pond and flowing in a WNW direction for 175 miles, eventually ending in Lake Michigan near Saugatuck, Michigan.

 The Kalamazoo River played an important historical role as a major artery for transportation and a power source for numerous grist mills and hydroelectric dams.